Aaryaman-147/second-look/README.md

   <img src="screenshots/dashboard.png" width="45%" style="object-fit:contain;" />
 </p>

-Second Look is a lightweight Chrome extension that helps you browse more intentionally by tracking how often you open certain websites and preventing tab overload. 🚀
+Second Look is a focus-first, lightweight Chrome extension that helps you browse more intentionally by tracking how often you open certain websites and preventing tab overload. 🚀

 Instead of blocking sites outright, it gives you a second look — a gentle nudge that makes you pause and think before opening the same site again.
 It helps you become more aware of your browsing habits by adding small, intentional pauses before reopening distracting sites.